Guide to undergraduate study

 What is an undergraduate degree?

-Undergraduate courses are usually the first degree you study, for example a BA or BSc.
+Undergraduate courses are usually the first degree you study.

 The duration of an undergraduate degree is usually three years.
 If you choose to apply for a placement year or to study abroad, or to go on to an integrated Masters year, it could last four or five years.

-Our single-honours courses allow you to focus in depth on your core subject.
+With a single-honours course, you focus in depth on your core subject.

-Major/minor courses enable you to study in depth in a core area (your major subject: taking up 75% of your time), while also exploring an additional area (your minor subject: taking up 25% of your time).
+You can study in depth in a core area (your major subject: taking up 75% of your time), while also exploring an additional area (your minor subject: taking up 25% of your time) with a major/minor course.

 At Sussex, the academic year starts in September.
 There are three terms in each academic year: autumn, spring and summer.